BDUG/vanillanoprop/README.md

 # vanillanoprop

-Vanillanoprop is a vanilla machine learning library implementation.
+Vanillanoprop is a vanilla machine learning library implementation started with a wipe coding session.

 ## Features